Jamesdiu/myblog/content/post/2020-07-15-how-to-choose-a-satisfying-board-game-part-i.en.markdown

 ```
 ## [1] 1039
 ```
 It is quite suprise to find out that quite a number of games allowing more than 100 players, 3 of them even 1000.
+Since no game requires at least 10 players, I combined all games with maximum player equal or more 10 together in the following plots for convenience issue.
+Meanwhile, I also exclude the combination with less than 30 games to prevent small sample bias.

 ```r
 table(df[df$maxplayers>10,"maxplayers"])